Ethics in statistics and research

 Quorum

-NSDEC meetings will be considered quorate when four or more members are present including at least two independent external members as well as the Chair or the Chair’s delegated nominee.
+NSDEC meetings will be considered quorate when four or more members are present including the Chair or the Chair’s delegated nominee.

-Substitutes will not be permitted to attend meetings, unless with the invitation of the Chair.
+Substitutes will not be permitted to attend meetings, unless with approval of the Chair in writing, and a completed Confidentiality Undertaking.

 Secretariat